Guanyiy/phd-stats-site/content/about/_index.md

 ### 🌱 About Me

-I’m **Guanyi**, a statistician-in-training who believes numbers can reveal more than they conceal — *if we ask the right questions.*

-I began in **Financial Mathematics**, drawn to the elegance of formulas and the order of prediction.
-But as I built models, I realized the world rarely fits the math.
-Human data isn’t just *noise* — it’s where complexity holds meaning.

-That realization led me toward **cognitive aging** and **psychometrics**, where data meets human difference most directly.
-Now, as a master’s student in **Applied Statistics** at the **University of Michigan**, I study how people think, age, and adapt across cultures — bridging **statistics**, **cognitive science**, and **global health** to build models that capture both rigor and empathy.
+I’m Guanyi, an applied statistician studying how cognitive data behave across diverse educational and cultural contexts.
+My training in the University of Michigan’s Applied Statistics program has shaped how I approach scientific questions: not only through prediction, but through attention to identification, measurement structure, and diagnostics.

+A recurring theme in my work is that inference depends on the quality of the measurement behind it.
+Through projects in the U.S., Mexico, India, and Nepal, I became increasingly interested in how floor effects, zero inflation, literacy-linked missingness, and cross-national non-equivalence influence statistical conclusions.
+These challenges guide my broader interest in methods that connect statistical modeling, psychometrics, and global aging research.

 <div style="border-left: 4px solid #d4d4d4; padding-left: 14px; margin: 1.2em 0; font-style: italic; color: #444;">
-Good measurement, to me, is a form of empathy — a way to see people clearly, across differences and contexts.
+Good measurement, to me, is a commitment to seeing people clearly across context.
 </div>

 ---

 ### 🧭 What I’m Working On

-At the **University of Michigan**, I work with **Dr. Emily Briceño** on projects that explore how we measure and model cognition across diverse populations.
+At the University of Michigan, I work with Dr. Emily Briceño on methods-driven cognitive aging research that integrates population data, statistical modeling, and measurement evaluation.

-**🌏 Cross-National Modeling:**
-Using data from the **HRS-HCAP**, **Mex-Cog**, and **LASI-DAD** studies, I analyze how demographic, clinical, and psychosocial factors predict *Mild Cognitive Impairment (MCI)* subtypes.
-This work focuses on developing comparable statistical frameworks across countries — bridging differences in measurement, data quality, and cultural context.
+**🌏 Cross-national cognitive aging (HRS-HCAP, Mex-Cog, LASI-DAD):**
+I analyze Mild Cognitive Impairment (MCI) subtypes using multinomial regression, generalized linear models, and latent-variable approaches.
+Much of this work examines measurement comparability across countries—evaluating factor structures, detecting DIF, diagnosing floor effects, and understanding missingness mechanisms that arise from differences in literacy and educational opportunity.

-**🇳🇵 Adaptation in Nepal:**
+**🇳🇵 Cognitive assessment adaptation in Nepal:**
-In parallel, I lead analyses for the **Nepal HCAP adaptation**, evaluating cognitive assessments designed for low-literacy and linguistically diverse populations.
-Our team collaborates with researchers in Nepal to test new visuospatial and attention tasks that improve accessibility and psychometric validity.

-From global models to local adaptation, what connects my work is a simple belief: data should help us see people more clearly, not flatten who they are.
+I lead analyses for the Nepal HCAP adaptation, refining visuospatial and attention tasks designed for low-literacy older adults.
+My work includes WLSMV estimation, item-level diagnostics, validity evaluation, and factor score generation for downstream epidemiologic modeling.
+These efforts reflect my interest in measurement science and inference under data constraints.

 ---

+### 🔬 Research Interests

+- Latent variable modeling: CFA, IRT, factor score estimation
+- Measurement validity and harmonization across populations
+- Regression frameworks for cognitive outcomes
+- Missing data mechanisms and non-ignorable patterns
+- Inference under cultural and educational heterogeneity
+- Applications to cognitive aging and global health

+Across methods and applications, I aim to pair rigorous statistical tools with context-aware inference.

+---

 ### ☕ Beyond the Data

-When I’m not working in R or Mplus, I look for rhythm in small things — the quiet hum of a café, the slow stretch of a walk, a song that makes thinking feel effortless.
-They remind me that curiosity doesn’t end with research; it lives in how we notice the world.

-Over time, I’ve come to see science not as certainty, but as conversation —
-between data and experience, between precision and empathy.
-And somewhere in that dialogue, meaning quietly begins.
+Outside research, I appreciate the slower rhythms that make careful thinking possible—walks, cafés, and music.
+These routines remind me that statistics is both computational and conceptual: a way of asking precise questions about complex lives and bringing clarity where measurement is difficult but essential.

 ---